The two day online conference agenda incorporated keynote sessions, panel discussions, networking, polls and Q&As.

 Opportunity to continue the discussion on technical aspects of Libor transition online.

 Delegates will be offered to join a Zoom chat in small groups to network and meet each other.

 Grant, land and s106 are all crucial ingredients for the delivery of social housing.
 This session looks at how public funding is being deployed, alongside the emergence of new public and private partnerships in the market.

 Building safety continues to be a top priority for housing providers, with additional challenges caused by the pandemic.
 This session will consider financial case studies, investment programmes and the funding challenges facing providers – as well as new regulations and the role of government.

 Peter Benz, director of finance, Network Homes

-The final session the day, and the conference, will explore the financial planning being done by housing providers as they build the zero-carbon agenda into their business plans.
+The final session of the day, and the conference, will explore the financial planning being done by the government and the housing providers as they build the zero-carbon agenda into their business plans.
 How can the sector create a greener future for social housing?

 Will Perry, director of strategy, Regulator of Social Housing